Cart abandonment is a rising challenge for all retail marketers. SalesCycle reported that approximately of 75.6% of carts were abandoned in 2018.

 It’s not enough any more to just include the name of the product.
 The image is a must.

 And, if possible, make the image large and attractive (psst…this is pretty easy to do with Omnisend’s drag-and-drop newsletter builder).
+You can also try specific HTML email template builder and import Template into email marketing software.

 #4 Add a big, easy-to-see CTA button